microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraDomain.md

 ```
 This example demonstrates how to set default domain for new user account in Microsoft Entra ID.

-This command updates the default domain (One per company) used for new account creation.

 ### Example 2: Set the list of domain capabilities

 ```powershell
 PS C:\>Set-EntraDomain -Name Contoso.com -SupportedServices @("Email", "OfficeCommunicationsOnline")
 ```
-This example demonstrates how to set domain capabalities for new user account in Microsoft Entra ID.
+This example demonstrates how to set domain capabilities for new user account in Microsoft Entra ID.

-This command updates the supported services for this domain.

 ## PARAMETERS

 ### -IsDefault
-Indicates whether or not this is the default domain that is used for user creation.
+Indicates whether or not this is the default domain used for user creation.
-There is only one default domain per company.
+There's only one default domain per company.

 ```yaml
 Type: Boolean